jpverkamp/blog/content/programming/2023/stacklang/01-the-idea.md

 First, literals I support or intend to support:

-* Numbers: a Lisp/Scheme style {numeric tower}: integers, rational numbers, floats, and complex numbers
+* Numbers: a Lisp/Scheme style {{<wikipedia "numeric tower">}}: integers, rational numbers, floats, and complex numbers
 * Strings: double quoted; I intend to include multi line strings but I’m not sure if I want to support that with normal strings, backticks (JavaScript style), or triple quoted (Python style)
 * Booleans: true and false